HanGilKim01/Simpy_Based_3DPrintFarm/README.md

 * POLICY_ORDER_TO_JOB : Policy for dividing orders into jobs: "EQUAL_SPLIT" or "MAX_PER_JOB"
 * CUST_ORDER_CYCLE : Customer order cycle (1 week in minutes)
 * ORDER_DUE_DATE : Order due date (1 week in minutes)

+# base_Customer
+* It deals with classes related to Customer
+* Defines properties for Item, Patient, and Order.
+Create an order and assign that order

+# base_Job
+* Defines the properties of the job that are applied to the manufacturing process

+# base_Process
+* Define a large framework for the overall flow of the manufacturing process.
+The framework defined in that class is inherited to certain processes
+* Define the connection function between processes, the processor registration function, and build a seize/delay/release process to implement the entire process.

+# base_Processor
+* It deals with processors (workers, machines), which are the resources of the process.
+* Defines each attribute, and defines whether the processor starts and uses the task.

+# config_SimPy
+* It contains all parameters for the operation of the process.
+* It is defined for the number of machines and workers, capacity, and processing time.

+# log_SimPy
+*

+# main_Customer
+* File for functional verification and validation of Customer part

+# main_Process
+* File for functional verification and validation of process part

+# main_SimPy
+* Proceed with the simulation for a predetermined period of time and record the results
+* Sets random seeds for reproducibility

+# manager
+* control the manufacturing processes and track orders
+* Divide the job to be done in the process, and collect the defects that occurred in the process to proceed with the rework

+# specialized_Process
+* Define detailed properties for the Build, Wash, Dry, Inspection process
+* Organize the manner and probability of defects occurring during the Build process

+# specialized_Processor
+* Additional properties are defined for processors, which are workers and machines